SeaWorld Orlando 2022 Guide, Visiting After COVID, Theme Park Tips, Ride Reviews, When to Visit/Ride, Mask Requirements.

 (Listed beginning with our most favorable choices and what we feel is the best quality and bang for your buck)

 Sharks Underwater Grill and Bar: This full-service restaurant lives up to its name with a one-of-a-kind atmosphere, specialty drinks, world-class entrees, and a kids menu.
-Recognized among the best restaurants in Orlando for its one-of-a-kind atmosphere, you’ll need to make your reservation early in the day: 1-888-800-5447.
-Ask about priority seating. *Note that everyone in your party must be present to be seated.
+Recognized among the best restaurants in Orlando for its one-of-a-kind atmosphere.
+Reservations may be requested by calling 1-888-800-5447.
+On many days reservations can only be made inside the theme park. *Note that everyone in your party must be present to be seated.
 There is an indoor bar if you would like a place to grab drinks as you wait for your entire party.

 Dine With Orcas: This outdoor eatery is all about the experience of seeing killer whales up close.
 Stay after the main show as there’s more to come.
 Be warned, if you’re sitting close to the glass, you may get a little splash.
 Food options are limited and due to COVID-19, it’s no longer a buffet.